 The Da Vinci Code got one thing right: there are secret images hidden beneath paintings all around the world.
-They're less about global conspiracies and long-lost Biblical secrets and more about first drafts or reusing canvasses, but there are many secret paintings beneath famous works.
-Discovered by X-ray, these secret paintings show you more about an artist's process or clue you in to something that was deliberately hidden to make way for something else.
+They're less about global conspiracies and long-lost Biblical secrets and more about first drafts or reusing canvasses, but there are many secret paintings or even hidden messages beneath famous works.
+Discovered by X-ray or infrared technology, these secret paintings show you more about an artist's process or clue you in to something that was deliberately hidden to make way for something else.

-Even if the secrets of the Illuminati aren't hidden inside your favorite da Vinci painting, there's still plenty of interesting stuff to be found there.
+Even if the secrets of the Illuminati or a secret self-portrait of the artist aren't hidden inside your favorite da Vinci painting, there's still plenty of interesting stuff to be found there.
 X-rayed images of old paintings reveal sketches, alternative paintings, and keys to how an artist works, making them fascinating glimpses at how some of history's most celebrated artists create.
 While the public may never know the reasons that some of the original paintings were abandoned, examining how these amazing pieces of artwork look on the surface and beneath paints an incredible picture of each artist.

 Rembrandt's "An Old Man In Military Costume," is a beautiful, detailed work showcasing exactly what the title says - an old man in a military costume.
 But researchers discovered something interesting about the painting in 1968 with X-rays: a painting of a young man hidden beneath the titular old one.
 As technology has improved, the image of the young man has become clearer, revealing a man with a pink complexion and a green coat.

 Experts considered whether the underlying image was painted by a different artist, but ultimately concluded that Rembrandt was likely the creator of both images.
 He had a habit of reusing canvases.

 Edvard Munch's 'The Scream' Has A Hidden Message Written By The Artist